Province of Queensland

 The Province of Queensland is an ecclesiastical province of the Anglican Church of Australia; its territorial remit includes the Northern Territory and the state of Queensland.
 The province consists of four dioceses: Brisbane, North Queensland, The Northern Territory and Rockhampton.

 The province was erected in 1905 with the Diocese of Brisbane as its metropolitan see.
-The incumbent (2018) Metropolitan is Phillip Aspinall, Archbishop of Brisbane.
+The incumbent (2023) Metropolitan is Jeremy Greaves, Archbishop of Brisbane.

 Prior to Papua New Guinea's independence in 1975 the province also included the Diocese of New Guinea.